Friday, February 7- Last day of Quarter 2! Deadline for quarter 2 work, makeup, re-submissions, etc.

 A- 10:00- 11:30 AM

-The midterm exam is comprised of 53 multiple choice questions worth 76 points total based on the unit tests and the most recent unit notes (Great Depression and New Deal).
+Midterm Part 1- The common midterm exam (all 10th grade teachers/all levels) is comprised of 53 multiple choice questions worth 76 points total based on the notes and unit tests from chapters 13-19 (Westward Expansion-WWI).
+There are true/false and matching questions in the multiple choice, but most of them are classic 4 option multiple choice.
 The exam is also comprised of 1 open response question worth 9 points based on a course essential question.
 There is one essay question based on Essential questions as well and it is worth 15 points.
 Rubrics are provided.
 These questions require specific examples and explanations to show knowledge pertaining to the question from 1877 until the 1930's.
 Below are the essential question-based open response questions you may see.

 Essential Question #1- How has the Idea of the American Dream influenced the lives of Americans and how does it evolve over time?